mvolkmann/blog/src/prolog.md

 For more control sequences, see the "format" link above.

-A double-quoted string should be passed as the first argument to the `format` predicate.
+A list of character atoms (which can be produced by a double-quoted string) should be passed as the first argument to the `format` predicate.

 For example: